I’ve been thinking about technology and why technology has become so important in our lives. The simple fact is that it makes our lives easier.

-The whole process was hassle-free, really easy and we were able to cover all our concerns in a safe environment with little disturbance to Mum.
+The whole process was hassle-free and really easy and we were able to cover all our concerns in a safe environment with little disturbance to Mum.
 We could see and hear our doctor clearly.
 She addressed her questions directly to mum, which was great to see, and only referred to me for clarification.

 The doctor patiently waited for us to describe everything which sounds simple but amazing how often it doesn’t happen.
-Sometimes you can feel being rushed as you know there’s a whole waiting room full of people waiting to be seen.
+Sometimes you can feel rushed as you know there’s a whole waiting room full of people waiting to be seen.
 This time it didn’t feel rushed by either party.
 That’s a pet hate of mine, some doctors act ‘busy’ and never leave enough time for someone with dementia to form questions etc.

 But this time, there were no distractions, the doctor was just focused on us.
 I’m not sure what it was, but the video call felt more personal than being face to face.
 I think that was due to the fact that mum was more relaxed, and in her own surroundings.

-There wasn’t a physical exam but even with a face to face consultation, we’ve only had one physical exam.
+There wasn’t a physical exam but even with a face-to-face consultation, we’ve only had one physical exam.
 Our time is normally occupied with us describing physical symptoms and answering their questions.
-Then, what generally happens is that we are referred to another department or prescribed new or higher dose drugs.
+Then, what generally happens is that we are referred to another department or prescribed new or higher-dose drugs.

 The other huge advantage of using technology through a video call was the time saved and reduced stress by not travelling.
 What would have normally taken us the best of part of the day took less than an hour!

 That was key for mum.
 She isn’t secure in her wheelchair travelling by ambulance.
 She’s scared and needs to be constantly reassured.